ChaturvediSulabh/app-docker-ecs-cfn/README.md

 ![HighLevelDesign](https://github.com/ChaturvediSulabh/app-docker-ecs-cfn/blob/master/resources/images/new-designer.png)

-# How does I test It ?
+# How do I make it work ?
 - Fork this repo
 - Create a free account on [DroneCloud](https://cloud.drone.io) using your GitHub Account
 - Activate your forked repo (You will see an option to Activate, against all the repos Drone has been provided access to)